matiboux/algodump/README.md

 > ***The Stats Gatherer***

-Once the `algodump/` folder exists and contains valid files, this script should be able to generate a new file on its own: `s.grades`.
-This new file contains all grades associated with all logins from traces stored in `algodump/`.
+Now that the `algodump/` folder exists and contains valid files, the `s.sh` script should be able to generate a new file on its own: `s.grades`.

+This new file will contain all grades associated with logins from traces stored in `algodump/`.

 The `s.grades` output format is:
 ```